contentauth/c2pa-python/docs/native-resources-management.md

     Reader._ERROR_MESSAGES['fragment_error'])
 ```

-The call is passed as a lambda because the helper supplies the handle and, on success, replaces it via `_swap_handle()`.
+The call is passed as a lambda because the helper supplies the handle and, on success, replaces it via `_consume_and_swap()`.

 The helper exists because a failed return can be ambiguous.
 The native functions run in phases: it validates the **borrowed pointer** (passed in without transferring ownership; the caller still owns it unless the callee explicitly takes it over), then takes ownership, then does the work.
 A failure in the first phase and a failure after the second come back to Python as the same value (a null pointer, or a non-zero status), but they leave ownership in opposite places.